-On July 23, 2017, we entered into a worldwide license agreement (the Lilly Agreement) with Eli Lilly and Company (Lilly) to co-develop rezpegaldesleukin, a novel immunological drug candidate that we invented, pursuant to which we received an initial payment of \$150.0 million and were eligible for up to \$250.0 million in additional development and regulatory milestones.
-The Lilly Agreement provided that, during Phase 1B and Phase 2 development, we would share development costs wherein 75% of the costs are borne by Lilly and 25% of the costs are borne by us.
+On July 23, 2017, we entered into a worldwide license agreement (the Lilly Agreement) with Lilly to co-develop rezpegaldesleukin, a novel immunological drug candidate that we invented, pursuant to which we received an initial payment of \$150.0 million and were eligible for up to \$250.0 million in additional development and regulatory milestones.
+The Lilly Agreement provided that, during Phase 1B and Phase 2 development, we shared development costs wherein 75% of the costs were borne by Lilly and 25% of the costs were borne by us.